 RESULTS

 Of 400 surveys distributed, 397 returned useable responses producing a 99.25% response rate.
-The number of patients declining to participate was not recorded but the distribution collaborators reported less than 10% refusal to consent to the survey.
-The low proportion of refusal may be due to the in-person request by physicians, as well as the cultural understanding of “guan xi” (a sort of tit-for-tat relationship).
+The number of patients declining to participate was not recorded, however the distribution collaborators reported less than 10% refusal to consent to the survey.

-Demographic information showed an equal distribution between male and female respondents, mostly over 55 years old, with half the respondents having post-secondary education and and equal distribution between employment health insurance and Shanghai resident insurance. equal distribution between employment health insurance and Shanghai resident insurance.
-The majority did not speak English and income was less than 5,000 RMB per month (the equivalent of 1,000 CAD) (Table 1).
+Demographic information showed an equal distribution between male and female respondents, mostly over 55 years old, with half the respondents having post-secondary education but more than a quarter reported not having completed high-school level education.
+The majority of respondents did not speak English and income was less than 5,000 RMB per month (the equivalent of 1,000 CAD) (Table 1).
+Also, less than 22% agreed that costs prevented their access to care or affected their financial wellbeing (Table 2) and over 87.4% of respondents reported having Shanghai resident insurance or employer insurance (Table 1).

-Furthermore, the study established there isis a higher satisfaction with hospital care compared to satisfaction withwith general practitioner care (74.1% vs. 58.2)) and there are low barriers with regards to healthcare costs (Table 2).
-Although respondents indicateindicate little concern about waiting for the hospital doctors, time spent with physicians is not perceived as adequateadequate.
+Furthermore, the study established that there was a higher satisfaction with hospital care compared to general practitioner care, 74.1% vs. 58.2% respectively, and that only 44.3% of respondents believed their GPs are skillful (Table 2).
+Although respondents indicated little concern about waiting for the hospital doctors, over half indicated that the time spent with physicians is not sufficient (Table 2).

-On the other hand, based on a Likert scale question that removed a neutral option, respondents were more likely to agree that they would prefer a GP to a hospital doctor (Table 4).
+On the other hand, based on a Likert scale question that removed a “neutral” response option, respondents were more likely to agree that they would prefer a GP to a hospital doctor at a more than 2:1 ratio (Table 4).
 Respondents were subsequently asked to list all qualities that were factors in their preference for a GP or Hospital Doctor.
-The highest frequency of respondents indicated a “shorter wait time as a factor, while only a few respondents noted “longer opening hours” as a factor.
+The highest frequency of respondents indicated a “shorter wait time” and “closer location” as factors, while only a few respondents noted “longer opening hours” as a factor.

-Despite this preference, fewfew patients have signed contracts with a GP and many have had numerous specialists for their care and redirection of referrals due to inappropriate consultation (Table 3).
+Despite this preference, less than a third of participating patients have signed contracts with a GP and many have had numerous specialists for their care and redirection of referrals due to inappropriate consultation (Table 3).

-Most importantly, there is a high degree of agreement towards valuing principles of family medicine such as coordination, comprehensiveness, and continuity..
+Most importantly, there was a high degree of agreement towards valuing principles of family medicine such as comprehensiveness and continuity of care, as reflected by the 81.1% and 77.6% agreement with statements to that effect respectively (Table 2).
+The majority of respondents also understood Family Medicine as different from General Practice (Table 2).
 The ranking of preferred characteristics of healthcare seems to have been misunderstood by respondents with many indicating a number of items as most important.
-Using only the data from those that performed the ranking exercise correctly, “having the best care possible” isis the most valued characteristic followed by having “the same care provider over time” (Table 5).
+Using only the data from those that performed the ranking exercise correctly, “having the best care possible” was the most valued characteristic followed by having “the same care provider over time” (Table 5).

 DISCUSSION